moiz-abdul/React-Frontend-Website/README.md

-This project have a Frontend in React, Its a Structure of a website and Create a Home page complete.
+This project have a Frontend in React, Its a Complete Structured of a website and then Created a Home page complete.